🥃 Whiskey products for every budget. Free shipping on all orders over $49. 🥃

 cocktail smoke dome

-Smoke domes are very similar in design and concept to smoke boxes.
+Smoke domes, also called smoke cloches, are very similar in design and concept to smoke boxes.
 However, most smoke domes are glass and sit on a wooden or plastic tray, and are common for smoking appetizer foods more so than drinks.

 Now, as for the working of the smoke dome, the first thing you need to do is connect the Smoke Dome with an external smoker gun that often comes bundled with it.
 Once connected, all you need to do is fill up your smoke gun with some herbs and turn the power on to start the heating element and smoking process.
 Once the heating elements reaches the necessary temperature, it will begin to burn the chips and vacuum the smoke through a tube and into the base of the dome.